IICP Blog

 What Is QQI?

 Ireland uses the National Framework of Qualifications (NFQ), a 10‑level system that defines the standard of every qualification from basic certificates to PhDs.
-QQI (Quality & Qualifications Ireland) oversees these levels and ensures they are recognised nationally and internationally.
-All of our educational based programmes are recognised and validated by QQI.
+Quality and Qualifications Ireland (QQI) oversees these levels and ensures they are recognised nationally and internationally.
+IICP College offers QQI‑validated academic programmes alongside additional professional and CPD offerings.

 QQI levels help you understand: